azer89/HelloVulkan/README.md

 The first step is to subdivide the view frustum into clusters.

 The next step is light culling: for each cluster, I calculate the intersecting lights.
-This way, I can remove lights that are too far from the view frustum, leading to reduced light iteration inside the final fragment shader.
+This way, I can remove lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.

 It's still a simplified implementation.
 The light culling part is obviously the bottleneck since each compute shader invocation performs intersection test in a brute-force manner. 🥵